Easy to Build Storage for Any Room, Inspired by Pottery Barn

 The tower is constructed out of plywood and the plan includes a template to cut the sides (see the Notes section below).
 The shelving and hook support can be secured to the sides using pocket hole screws or regular screws from the outside.

-With this plan, I’m trying something new by adding a layout diagram.
+With this plan for the Wade storage cabinet tower, I’m trying something new by adding a layout diagram.
 My goal with the layout is to reduce waste and to help save you money by having to buy less material.
 Give me some feedback in the comments section below and let me know what you think!

 - 1-1/2″ pocket hole screws OR (<– affiliate link!)